Opossum In Your Home? 24/7 Emergency Service Available

 Ridgewood, NJ · Bergen County

 "Opossum kept getting into our garage through a gap in the foundation.
-Kris sealed it with steel mesh and we haven't had one since.
+Kris sealed it with heavy duty mesh and we haven't had one since.
 Simple fix but no one else thought of it."

 Dan G.